noycoohen/BizCardsProject-main/README.md

 ### `npm watch`

-- Runs the app with nodemon (NODE_ENV=dev)
+- Runs the app with tsx (NODE_ENV=dev)
 - The page will reload if you make edits
 - The print at the terminal will be yellow with the message:

 `App is running on http://localhost:8080`

-And if there are no login errors you should see the message painted in bold yellow:
+And if there are no login errors you should see the message painted in bold blue:

 `Database Connected`